Skill Demand Index

 Very low gap rate — candidates generally have this skill

-The most common pairings are Marketing Analytics, Bachelor's Degree, People Management, Data Visualization Tools (Tableau), Data-Driven Recommendations.
-Strengthening these alongside Salesforce CRM Reporting improves your fit across more positions.
+The most common pairings are Marketing Analytics, People Management, b2b-saas-or-enterprise-technology, Business Analysis, Data Visualization Tools (Tableau).
+Strengthening these alongside Salesforce Crm Reporting improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.